-We are broadly interested in how global events, environmental change and ecological interactions affect long-term evolution (macroevolution).
-We use the fossil record as a deep time database of natural experiments, mining it for repeated patterns of diversification, extinction, morphological evolution and ecosystem change to reveal common evolutionary processes.
-In this we apply quantitative, phylogenetic and descriptive methods, using approaches from fields as diverse as mathematical simulation, systematics, evolutionary development, community ecology and biomechanics.
+We are broadly interested in how global events, environmental change, and ecological interactions affect long-term evolution (macroevolution) and ecological communities (macroecology).
+We combine the fossil record and living biodiversity into a database of natural experiments and mine it for repeated patterns of diversification, extinction, morphological evolution, and ecosystem change to reveal common evolutionary processes.
+We apply quantitative, phylogenetic and descriptive methods, using approaches from fields as diverse as mathematical simulation, systematics, evolutionary development, community ecology and biomechanics.

 Early Vertebrates: This group represents more than half of the total evolutionary history of vertebrates.
 Modern vertebrate biodiversity began in the Paleozoic (541-251 million years ago), an interval containing both the origins of major living groups (e.g., ray-finned fishes, tetrapods) and major events in their evolutionary history (e.g., the end-Devonian mass extinction and the subsequent diversification of survivors, 359 million years ago).